Car brakes fall into two categories: drum brakes and disc brakes.

 Most modern cars have disc brakes for the front wheels.

-As for the rear wheel set, you’ll either find drum or disc brakes.
-In lots of cars, drum brakes may be more common for the rear axle since they’re less expensive.
+As for the rear brakes, you’ll either find a drum or a rear disc brake.
+Finding a rear drum brake in many cars may be more common for the rear wheel since they’re less expensive.

 Why use disc brakes for the front wheels?

 Usually, while braking, the weight of the car shifts forward.
-This means that you’ll need more stopping power in the front wheels.
-And since a disk braking system offers more stopping power, fitting disc brakes at the front is recommended.
+This means that you’ll need more stopping power on the front wheels.
+And since a disk braking system offers more stopping power, fitting disk brakes at the front is recommended.

-Whether your vehicle uses a drum brake assembly or a disk brake assembly, it’s crucial to keep track of its condition to stay safe on the road.
+Whether your vehicle uses a drum brake assembly or a disk brake assembly, keeping track of its condition is critical to stay safe on the road.

 If you notice any of these symptoms, it could be an indication that your drum or disc brakes are malfunctioning: